Brich9/MiniShell/README.md

   * pwd
   * stat
   * touch
-  * tail
+  * tail (excluding tail with no file)
 * Perform a basic fork-exec-wait pattern to execute all other linux commands
    * Functionality has not been extended to quoting or backslash escaping.
-* White Spaces are assumed to be the only way arguments have been separated, however any number of spaces before, in between or after have been accounted for.
+* White space is assumed to be the only way arguments are to be separated, however any number of spaces before, in between or after have been accounted for.